 - Injury to the TMJ or to its cartilage disc can cause TMJ pain.

 Often, the diagnosis is made on the basis of your symptoms and a doctor's examination.
-In many cases, no tests are necessary if you are healthy and have symptoms that are typical of a TMJ disorder.
+In many cases, no tests are necessary if you are healthy and have symptoms that are typical of a TMJ disorder. if your symptoms don't settle with simple advice and treatment then you may be referred to specialist for tests and further treatment.
 Possible tests are:

 - Blood tests which may be helpful to look for signs of inflammation, or to rule out other causes of pain in that area.

-- An MRI scan which can be used to give a detailed picture of the joint.
-X-rays are another option but are used less often now that MRI scans are available.
+- An MRI scan or CT scan can be used to give a detailed picture of the joint.

 - Use of a fibre-optic device (arthroscopy) to look inside the joint.
 This may be used if other tests do not show the cause of the pain.